senbox-org/sen2like/README.md

 Beside these features, the user specifies the geographic footprint of multi temporal data stack.
 It is therefore possible, to cover large geographic extent with a __seamless image mosaic__.

+It is worth noting that the accuracy of the final ARD product strongly depends on the accuracy of the auxiliary data, in particular the geometric raster reference and the meteorological data.
+Therefore, in order to improve atmospheric correction processing, one possibility is to use data from the Copernicus Atmosphere Monitoring Service [9].
+The Sen2Like team prepared a dedicated CAMS monthly dataset for the Year 2020, available from [here](http://185.178.85.241/CAMS/), please refer to this short [description](http://185.178.85.241/CAMS/Readme_CAMS2020.txt) for additionnal information.

 For further details on the format specification of the harmonized products or the functionalities of the Sen2Like software, please refer to the [Product Format Specification](https://github.com/senbox-org/sen2like/blob/master/sen2like/docs/source/S2-PDGS-MPC-L2HF-PFS-v1.0.pdf), and the [User Manual](https://github.com/senbox-org/sen2like/blob/master/sen2like/docs/source/S2-SEN2LIKE-UM-V1.2_OUT.pdf).